TheSecretSquad/chess/README.md

 I'll start working on that.
 What is the reasoning behind this as a next step?
 I wouldn't have thought to go in that direction.

 > Well this approach will make a running piece of software, and this is the only real measure of success. :)

+I finally got this thing printing a chess board with a standard chess piece configuration.
+I added quite a bit of code which makes me a little nervous.
+I had a lot of trouble figuring out how to test certain aspects because I needed to test that constructors were called with the correct arguments.
+I couldn't figure out a good way to test constructors, so I feel like some of the interfaces and code exist to make those parts testable (specifically in relation to adding pieces to the board)...
+Let me know if you have any questions.
+I can explain my decisions in detail.